What are the sensations associated with Hyperbaric Oxygen Therapy?

 How many sessions will I need?

 The number of sessions is individualised to each person.
-The hyperbaric health care team at Wesley Hyperbaric Centre will discuss a planned course of therapy with you after an initial evaluation.
+The hyperbaric health care team at Wesley Hyperbaric will discuss a planned course of therapy with you after an initial evaluation.
 The exact number of sessions will depend on your response to hyperbaric oxygen tests and measurements of microcirculation.

 Patients may be offered 10 – 40 daily hyperbaric treatments Monday to Friday on a routine basis.